stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 There have been claimed proofs and disproofs at various times that did not stand up to scrutiny.
 The overall consensus in the complexity theory community is that UGC is highly nontrivial and tightly connected to current proof techniques in PCP theory and semidefinite programming.

+This file does not change any of these canonical facts.
+It only recasts them into an effective-layer tension encoding.

 ### 1.3 Role in the BlackHole project